 At Utah Orthodontic Care, we make your health and safety as our very first priority.
-Every doctor at each of our nine locations has years of experience treating a wide range of orthodontic problems, and we work hard to make you feel comfortable through every stage of your treatment.
+Every doctor at each of our multiple locations has years of experience treating a wide range of orthodontic problems, and we work hard to make you feel comfortable through every stage of your treatment.
 Sometimes, though, emergencies do happen – and when they do, we’re here for you.

 Thankfully, orthodontic emergencies are rare.
 Still, they do happen, and we want you to be prepared with the proper knowledge and information to handle them.